 Most organizations combine both, using continuous discovery for real-time accuracy and periodic scans for scheduled validation.

-Hardware and software inventory: normalization and reconciliation
+Hardware and software inventory: Standardization and normalization

 CMDB discovery and inventory integration